OpenIDC/mod_auth_openidc/README.md

-Note if you want to securely restrict logins to a specific Google Apps domain you would not only add the `hd=<your-domain>` setting to the `OIDCAuthRequestParams` primitive for skipping the Google Account Chooser screen, but you **must** also use the following authorization setting in the `Location` primitive:
+Note if you want to securely restrict logins to a specific Google Apps domain you would not only add the `hd=<your-domain>` setting to the `OIDCAuthRequestParams` primitive for skipping the Google Account Chooser screen, but you must also ask for the `profile` scope using `OIDCScope` and use a `Require claim` authorization setting in the `Location` primitive similar to:

+    OIDCScope "openid profile"
     Require claim hd:<your-domain>

 The above is an authorization example of an exact match of a provided claim against a string value.